-2. Raising the voice box and narrowing the throat
+Secondly, raising the voice box and narrowing the throat:

 A feminine vocal tract creates a softer sound.
 Over time, you can sustain this softer, brighter sound as your new norm.
 There are many approaches to how to achieve this in voice feminization therapy, what’s important is finding what works best for you.

-3. Greater pitch fluctuation for MTF Voice Training
+Thirdly, greater pitch fluctuation for MTF Voice Training:

 A sing song voice quality, which is also known as prosody.
 Feminine voices tend to have greater pitch variation, which greatly influences how your voice sounds.
 With the right voice feminization exercises it’s possible to master this quality.

-4. Longer, brighter vowels in MTF Voice Training
+Fourthly, longer, brighter vowels in MTF Voice Training:

 Speaking your vowels with more emphasis will produce resonance in the head and less in the chest.
 This sound will help you be understood when your voice no longer has the chest resonance, a result of voice feminization that often needs addressing.
 Being understood while using your new feminine voice in a healthy and efficient manner is a very important part of your learning in voice feminization therapy.